- Posted by Ashley Rupp

 During the total lockdown, a lot of manufacturing organizations were still functioning in some capacity; however, due to poor safety measures, there has been a lot of infections in the workplace.
 As economies begin to open up the government and health bodies, have put up guidelines which must be adopted by manufacturing firms to ensure workplace safety.
 However, here are some major guidelines that can be adopted by manufacturing organizations to ensure safety.

-ERP solution can also help organizations to define shifts to avoid overlap and would define who and enters certain premises such as cafeterias, conference rooms, knowledge rooms, and lots more.
+ERP for manufacturing solutions can also help organizations to define shifts to avoid overlap and would define who and enters certain premises such as cafeterias, conference rooms, knowledge rooms, and lots more.
 But aside from deployment of technological solutions, organizations must also allow for more time in meal breaks, and cleaning to ensure that premises are properly sanitized.

-Manufacturing firms need to limit the transfer of workers from one site to the other as that can increase the likelihood of infection transmission.
+Manufacturing companies need to limit the transfer of workers from one site to the other as that can increase the likelihood of infection transmission.
 Organizations should come up with guidelines and policies to limit the movement of workers from one site to another.
 CCTV cameras should be installed in various manufacturing premises to allow managers and line managers for remote inspection, which has the potential to reduce site by site movement greatly.
 SAP Business One deployment can enable managers to gain visibility into inventory levels and when to refill, which would also help reduce site by site movement.
-SAP Business One has the potential to integrate all aspects of the business operations, including remote production locations.
+As the premier ERP for manufacturing, SAP Business One has the potential to integrate all aspects of the business operations, including remote production locations.
 It manages resources, operations, sales, monitoring, reporting, accounts, and finance, etc.

 Personal injury claims have been on the rise, especially for manufacturing organizations, and the potentials for claims to double as economies begin to open up has increased.
 Here are several areas of liabilities and personal injury claims that manufacturing companies need to be aware of.